 Online fashion retailer

 Started 2006, own brand fashion for women and men in the 16-24 year old market.
 24/7 fast fashion with 100 new pieces each day and a new collection every week, selling in over 100 countries.
+Acquired UK retailer Debenhams and Arcadia brands Dorothy Perkins, Wallis and Burton in 2021 after both companies went into administration.
+Boohoo bought the brands only, resulting in the loss of thousands of jobs.

 The Clean Clothes Campaign report, Tailored Wages 2019 analyses responses from 32 top clothing brands about their progress in implementing a living wage for the workers who produce their clothes.
 This company received the lowest possible grade in the report, meaning they produced no evidence that any worker making their clothes was paid a living wage anywhere in the world.